mhairolfahmi/Zyra-ecommerce-analysis-projects/README.md

 * Customer Behaviour: A study of customer retention and impact of several traffic sources to attract new customers.

-* Returned and cancellation rate: An evaluation of returned rate and cancellation rate from Zyra sales transaction.

 ## Executive Summary